 What's on in Majorca on Monday / Tuesday

-Cala Ratjada.
-21.00 folk dances with “Castell de Capdepera” at the Plaza dels Pins.

-For a list of cruise ships in port, markets to visit and films in English click here.
+Ther are no event listings for today, for markets to visit, cruise ships in port and films to see in English, click here.

 MUSIC